smitti24/react-training-expenses-app/README.md

 - React hook - use - must only be called inside react functions
 - Should not be called in any nested functions.
 - Per component instance basis.

+# Controlled component, Statefull components
+- When 2 way binding is set up.
+- A component that controls another component

+# Presentation, Stateless, dumb components
+- Components that have NO STATE